Vanessaa4793/sep10-freedom-project/blog/entry07.md

 Nayer- Grow: I would make the bottom pics a little smaller.
 As well as the basketball card could be better if it was center.
 Glow- I really love the way the navbar looks and back-drops.

-After seeing this feedback I tried to do it on my own to make my wesbite l
+After seeing this feedback I tried to do it on my own to make my wesbite but I turned out unsuccessful and didn't have time to seek a peer tutor.

 ## In- class presentation

 The feedback that I have recieved from Mr. Mueller is:

-I had a nice hook and good explanations of my wesbite and slides
+I had a nice hook and good explanations of my wesbite and slides.
+A grow that he had for me is being aware of walls of text- that less is more.

+Presentation Grade: 8.5/10

 [Previous](entry06.md) | [Next](entry08.md)